 Todd Hill Farm is located at exit 7 from the 102 Highway in the community of Oakfield / Enfield (Halifax Co.).
 It services a wide community base with students coming from as far away as Bridgewater and Eastern Passage.
 What makes the farm special is its not-for-profit management (all funds are returned to the program to improve fencing, riding areas, paddocks, tack, equipment and new horses.
 The farm is able to offer much-needed recreation and educational opportunities to the surrounding communities.
 We think of our students, parents and staff as family!

 John & Karen - Farm Owners

 Karen and her daughter Robyn with the one and only George Morris!

 Todd Hill Farm Association (Non-profit Corporation #803619501) opened its doors in 2010.
 Word-of-mouth and social media have been their primary form of communicating to the public.
-Their student body has grown every year and currently stands at approx. 150.
-The farm houses 20 lesson horses and 4 private horses and does not offer boarding.
+Their student body has grown every year and currently stands at approx. 180.
+The farm houses 28 lesson horses and 2 private horses.
+Todd Hill does not offer boarding.
 They feel that they can offer a better service to their students by being a lesson-only stable.
 The feedback seems to confirm this!

 Karen and her favourite trail partner, Finnegan explore the trails at Todd Fill Farm

 The name Todd Hill was chosen out of respect for the original – Charles Todd and his family.
 The Todds, originally from Scotland, landowners were granted a large tract of land in the mid 1800’s.
 They worked hard, cleared the land, grew crops and raised livestock.
 Pictured below are Charles Todd and his Son Abijah (circa 1910).
 The house in this picture is still standing today and belongs to Abijah’s grand-daughter Linda Todd.
 It is located across the street from the big hayfield out front.